 Many of the options for these masks are inferior Chinese made knock-offs of the original Easybreath.
 They have leaking issues and the dry snorkel often fails, cutting off breathing or flooding the mask.
 Most offer fewer size options too.

 We recommend you stick with the original Tribord Easybreath Mask, provided it fits you well.
 There are 4 sizes, including a child's, and 3 colors to choose from.
-I tried this brand of mask.
+I tried this brand.

-If that does not work for you, our second choice would be either the Head (Mares) Sea VU Dry or the Ocean Reef Aria.
+If that does not work for you, we can also recommend either the Head (Mares) Sea VU Dry or the Ocean Reef Aria.

-These two masks are essentially the same.
-But they are not knock-offs
+These two masks are essentially the same with a patented design.
+They are not knock-offs